-Rwanda’s economy has grown at an annual average rate of over eight percent since 2000, with continued projections of strong growth.
-Expanding energy access is a key priority of the Government of Rwanda’s (GoR) Economic Development and Poverty Reduction Strategy (EDPRS).
-The GoR aims to increase electricity access from current levels of 21 percent to 70 percent by 2017.
-To meet these goals, the government predicts that in the coming years, $500 million annually will be required to finance necessary infrastructure, of which $300 million annually would need to come from the private sector.
-Economic growth and energy access will be fueled both through the development of new, indigenous power generation sources as well as enhanced cross-border trade with other East African neighbors.
+Rwanda’s economy has increased at an annual average rate of over eight percent since 2000, with continued projections of strong growth.
+Expanding energy access is a key priority of the Government of Rwanda’s (GoR) Vision 2050, which envisions meeting 100% electricity access by 2024.
+To meet these goals, the government predicts that in the coming years, $500 million annually will be required to finance the necessary infrastructure, of which $300 million would need to come from the private sector.
+Economic growth and energy access will be fueled both through the development of new power generation sources as well as enhanced cross-border trade with other East African neighboring countries.

 Rwanda has a current installed generation capacity of 218 megawatts (MW) and has plans to install more than 300 MW in the near future.
 To achieve this target, the GoR is focusing on diversifying the energy mix and tapping additional natural resource potential, including hydropower and solar photovoltaics (PVs).
 As the country begins to bring in additional investments to the region, the Rwanda Utilities Regulatory Authority (RURA) is prioritizing the development of sound regulatory frameworks and transparent regulations to create an enabling environment for private sector investment.